Pediatrics Reviewer Guidelines

 - Support your opinions with objective evidence of what is or is not in the manuscript (versus "I hate/love this paper").

-- If you cannot critically appraise the statistical methods, it is still helpful to us if you prove a review of the other sections of the manuscript.
+- If you cannot critically appraise the statistical methods, it is still helpful to us if you provide a review of the other sections of the manuscript.

 - DO NOT contact an author without the editor's permission.